Strait-Jacket: Reception

 The film received mixed reviews from critics, while most praised Crawford's performance; the general critical consensus being that she was better than the material.
 Variety noted, "Miss Crawford does well by her role, delivering an animated performance."
 Judith Crist commented in the New York Herald Tribune that "it's time to get Joan Crawford out of those housedress horror B movies and back into haute couture...this madness-and-murder tale...might have been a thriller, given Class A treatment."
 Elaine Rothschild in Films in Review wrote: "I am full of admiration for Joan Crawford, for even in drek like this she gives a performance."

 Bosley Crowther, however, wrote a scathing review of both the film and Crawford's performance in The New York Times, declaring: "Joan Crawford has picked some lemons, some very sour lemons, in her day, but nigh the worst of the lot is "Strait-Jacket".
 He goes on to call the film a "disgusting piece of claptrap."
 Richard L. Coe of The Washington Post also hated the film, calling it "likely to stand as the worst picture of the year ...
 Apart from the absurdity of the plot and the chilling predictability of lines and situations, 'Strait-Jacket' is inexcusable for its scenes of violence."

 The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of The 100 Most Enjoyably Bad Movies Ever Made.
 The film also maintains an 88% rating on review aggregation website Rotten Tomatoes, based on 8 reviews.

 Assisted by Castle's promotion gimmicks, including in-person appearances by Crawford, the film was a big hit, making in 2019 adjusted grosses $60.8 million at the American box office.

 Home media

 Strait-Jacket was released on Region 1 DVD on March 12, 2002.
 On February 4, 2014, it was re-released on Region 1 DVD as part of the Sony Pictures Choice Collection online program.

 Shout!
 Factory released the film on Blu-ray on August 21, 2018.
 Mill Creek Entertainment also released the film along with Berserk! on a double feature Blu-ray on October 2, 2018.

 Legacy

 An excerpt from the film is seen on TV in the 1994 John Waters film Serial Mom.

+At the conclusion, the Columbia logo is seen decapitated (with her head resting at its base, near her feet) as a tongue-in-cheek ode to the film's axe murder theme.

-The promotion of Strait-Jacket by the studio, the director and Crawford is addressed in the episode "Hagsploitation" of the 2017 television miniseries Feud.
+The promotion of Strait-Jacket by the studio, the director and Crawford are addressed in the episode "Hagsploitation" of the 2017 television miniseries Feud.